Udhayanidhi Stalin: Film career

-In 2012, he debuted as a lead actor in M. Rajesh's romantic comedy Oru Kal Oru Kannadi (2012), co-starring with Hansika Motwani and Santhanam.
-Stalin received positive reviews for his performance of an unemployed youth.
-Behindwoods noted: "Udhay's portrayal of Saravanan is neat and enjoyable.
-He scored well in his debut supported Santhanam well in the film", while Sify.com added: "Udhay's debut is promising and hats off to him to underplay his role".
-Stalin won the Filmfare Award for Best Male Debut for his performance.
-The success of Oru Kal Oru Kannadi prompted Stalin to continue acting and he appeared in Idhu Kathirvelan Kadhal (2014) and Nanbenda (2015), both films featuring him opposite Nayanthara.
-He worked on Gethu (2016), with Amy Jackson and then performed in the courtroom drama Manithan (2016), with Hansika Motwani, a remake of the Hindi film Jolly LLB.
+In 2012, Udhayanidhi debuted as a lead actor in Rajesh's romantic comedy Oru Kal Oru Kannadi (2012), co-starring with Hansika Motwani and Santhanam.
+The film received mixed reviews for his performance as an unemployed youth.
+Behindwoods noted that "Udhay's portrayal of Saravanan is neat and enjoyable", while Sify commented "Udhay's debut is promising and hats off to him to underplay his role".
+He won the Filmfare Award for Best Male Debut for his performance.
+He continued acting in further movies and he appeared in the lead role in Idhu Kathirvelan Kadhal (2014) and Nanbenda (2015), both films featuring him opposite Nayanthara.
+His next film was the action film Gethu with Amy Jackson in 2016.
+In the same year, he acted in the courtroom drama Manithan (2016), a remake of the Hindi film Jolly LLB.

-In 2017, he has worked in the comedy entertainer Saravanan Irukka Bayamaen from director Ezhil, followed by Podhuvaga Emmanasu Thangam and action thriller, Ippadai Vellum.
-Stalin has delivered a decent performance with his share of subtleness.
-The next project was the drama Nimir (2018), a remake of Malayalam film Maheshinte Prathikaaram directed by Priyadarshan then following the romantic drama, Kanne Kalaimaane.

-In 2020, he appeared in Mysskin's Psycho which is a dive into the psyche of a serial killer.
-In 2022, he play as IPS officer in Nenjuku Needhi, remake of the Hindi film Article 15.
-Then, Udhayanidhi starred in Magizh Thirumeni's thriller Kalaga Thalaivan.
-Udhayanidhi made his final film appearance in Maamannan (2023).
+In 2017, Udhayanidhi worked in the comedy entertainer Saravanan Irukka Bayamaen from director Ezhil, followed by Podhuvaga Emmanasu Thangam.
+Later, he acted in the action thriller Ippadai Vellum in which his performance was described as decent.
+His next film was the drama Nimir (2018), a remake of Malayalam film Maheshinte Prathikaaram directed by Priyadarshan, which released to negative reviews.
+He later acted in the romantic drama Kanne Kalaimaane alongside Tamannaah.
+In 2020, he appeared in Mysskin's Psycho, a film based on the story of a serial killer, which received positive reviews.
+In 2022, he played the role of a police office in Nenjuku Needhi, a remake of the Hindi film Article 15.
+He starred in Magizh Thirumeni's thriller Kalaga Thalaivan, which was a failure in the box office.
+He made his final film appearance in Maamannan (2023), and announced his resignation from Red Giant Movies in July 2023.